 Our investment and financing policies are exclusively determined by our Board.
 Accordingly, our stockholders do not control these policies.
 Further, our organizational documents do not limit the amount or percentage of indebtedness, funded or otherwise, that we may incur.
-Although we are not required by our organizational documents to maintain a particular leverage ratio and may not be able to do so, we generally intend to target a level of net debt (which includes recourse and non-recourse borrowings and any outstanding preferred stock issuance less unrestricted cash and cash equivalents) that, over time, is less than six times our Annualized Adjusted EBITDAre.
-However, from time to time, our ratio of net debt to our Annualized Adjusted EBITDAre may equal or exceed six times.
+Although we are not required by our organizational documents to maintain a particular leverage ratio and may not be able to do so, we generally intend to target a level of net debt (which includes recourse and non-recourse borrowings and any outstanding preferred stock issuance less unrestricted cash and cash equivalents) that, over time, is less than six times our Annualized Adjusted EBITDAre may equal or exceed six times.
 Our Board may alter or eliminate our current policy on borrowing at any time without stockholder approval.
 If this policy changed, we could become more highly leveraged, which could result in an increase in our debt service and the risk of default on our obligations.
 In addition, a change in our investment policies, including the manner in which we allocate our resources across our portfolio or the types of assets in which we seek to invest, may increase our exposure to interest rate risk, real estate market fluctuations and liquidity risk.
 Changes to our policies with regard to the foregoing could materially and adversely affect us.